metafacture/metafacture-documentation/Fix-User-Guide.md

 Find here a [list of all functions, selectors, binds and conditionals](/Fix-function-and-Cookbook.md).

-## Addressing Pieces of Data - of: FIX-Path and the record structure in FIX
+## Addressing Pieces of Data: FIX-Path and the record structure in FIX

 Internally FIX knows arrays, objects/hashes and simple elements.
 How a format is translated depends on the `decode-...` command in the MF Workflow.
 Only one thing is specific to the fix, as in Catmandu: a repeated field is translated into a list depending on the real input data of the single record.
 Elements with the suffix `[]` are interpreted as arrays.